 NCFE is recognised as an Awarding Organisation by the qualification regulators for England, Wales and Northern Ireland, who are: The Office of the Qualifications and Examinations Regulator (Ofqual) in England, the Welsh Government, and the Council for Curriculum, Examinations and Assessment (CCEA) in Northern Ireland.

-NCFE accreditation gives assurance that the content of a training course is of a high standard and meets the rigorous requirements of a national awarding organisation.
+NCFE/CACHE Customised Qualifications are bespoke, unregulated qualifications developed to meet the specific needs of our learners and has been accredited by NCFE/CACHE, demonstrating the quality and rigor.
+NCFE accreditation gives assurance that the content of a training course is of a high standard and meets the requirements of a national awarding organisation.

 NCFE is one of the largest awarding bodies in the UK.
 Over 340,000 thousand students were awarded certification by NCFE last year through over 2,000 colleges and training providers nationally.
 With a heritage stretching back over 150 years, NCFE offer students the opportunity to gain a fully recognised qualification suitable for further employment or higher education.

 NCFE was established in 1848 as the Northern Union of Mechanics’ Institutes (NUMI).
 From 1920, the Northern Counties Technical Examinations Council (NCTEC or ‘Northern Counties’ as it became affectionately known) supplanted NUMI and, supported by nine Northern Local Education Authorities, provided examinations for technical colleges, schools and other centres for over sixty years until 1981.

 In 1981, the Northern Advisory Council for Further Education (NACFE), which was established in 1947 to co-ordinate further education provision throughout the nine LEAs, merged with the NCTEC to become the Northern Council for Further Education.